industrial-optimization-group/desdeo-webui/README.md

 npm install
 ```

-You may then run the development server and direct your web browser
+You can then run the development server and direct your web browser
 at it by running

 ```